 Automatic parsing of email itineraries to capture leaked reservations, which improves travel manager oversight of employee travel schedules and arrangements.

 Clarifying and routing travel requests by determining if it should push the user to OBT, travel arrange or travel agent.

 Capturing all information upfront when booking a trip or other service and structuring for the agent to easily take over.
 This limits the burden on the agent collecting certain standard information.

-Normalizing of hotel names, locations, and descriptions across multiple suppliers to solve an age-old problem of lack of consistency of hotel properties.
+Normalising of hotel names, locations and descriptions across multiple suppliers to solve an age-old problem of lack of consistency of hotel properties.

 Our technology experts talk AI

 Watch Michel Rouse, Chief Product Officer and Daniel Senyard, Lead for FCM Extension share their thoughts on AI in the business travel industry, including: